 The Simple Dollar’s Top Picks for High-Interest Savings Accounts

-The Simple Dollar has examined several of the most popular online banks to find the best high-yield savings accounts in 2016.
-All of these FDIC-insured banks offer high interest rates, low or no minimum balances, and no account maintenance fees.
-Here are our top picks:
+We examined several of the most popular online banks to find the best high-yield savings accounts for 2019.
+All of these FDIC-insured banks offer high savings account interest rates, low or no minimum balances, and no account maintenance fees.

 We’ll also give you a primer on high-yield savings accounts, including what that interest rate really means and whether online banking is a smart choice for you.

 You won’t get a flashy website or lots of other banking options with MySavingsDirect, an online division of Emigrant Bank.
 But if you’re just looking for a basic savings account with a high interest rate, you’ll get 2.40% APY on its High Interest Savings Account.

 Even better?
 You won’t pay any monthly maintenance fees or any other hidden fees, and you don’t need a minimum balance to open the account.
 You can access your money by making electronic transfers from up to two linked external checking accounts.

 PNC Bank: Best for a Traditional Bank Experience